 Changes to our privacy notice

 We may change or update elements of this privacy notice from time to time or as required by law.
-The most current version of our privacy notice is available from you local HR team.
+The most current version of our privacy notice is available from your local HR team.

 Document control [does not need to be published]